liyanarahimi/COVIDMap/README.md

     - A documentation of Pygal installation can be found here: https://www.pygal.org/en/stable/installing.html
     - A documentation of Pycountry can be found here: https://pypi.org/project/pycountry/

+NOTES

+The program renders the SVG files to a folder called COVIDMaps in the current path.
+The rendering can be redirected by changing the path on line 105